heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 __Purchase Validate Google__

-Validates and stores a purchase from the Google Play Store.
+Validates and stores a purchase receipt from the Google Play Store.

 _Parameters_